 A Better moving picture of the planets

-The Sun’s declination and the seasons
+The Sun’s declination and the changes of seasons (equinoxes and solstices)

 This more direct angle of the Sun upon areas north and south of the equator is what creates the seasons — not its east-west movement along the ecliptic (zodiac).
 In June and July the Sun’s position peaks in northern declination, creating summer in that hemisphere, and winter in the southern hemisphere.
 The reverse is true come December and January.
 When the Sun crosses 0° declination we have the equinoxes, which mark spring and autumn depending on what hemisphere you are in.